-7. The Clothing-Optional folks at Little Beach care for the environment and have cleaned up the beach for decades, never getting or needing help from the Park management.
+8. The Clothing-Optional folks at Little Beach care for the environment and have cleaned up the beach for decades, never getting or needing help from the State Park management.

-8. Since Covid, the management has ordered DLNR police to issue citations under Hawaii State Park Rules to suppress Clothing-Optional use.
+9. Since Covid, the State Park management has ordered DLNR police raids to issue citations under Hawaii State Park Rules to suppress Clothing-Optional use.
 There is no benefit to the State.
 Fine upstanding citizens with no criminal record, doing no harm, are in fear of being criminalized.
 Those cited are dragged through the courts, accused of a petty misdemeanor.
-A petty misdemeanor carries a maximum fine of $1,000 and 30 days in jail and, if found guilty, results in a criminal record.
+A petty misdemeanor carries a maximum fine of $1,000 and 30 days in jail and, if found guilty, results in a permanent criminal record.
 A motion to dismiss by a private attorney can cost $10,000.
-Those who prefer Clothing-Optional beaches want justice through recognition that they are law abiding citizens, hence the demand for authorized Clothing-Optional signage.
+Those who prefer Clothing-Optional beaches want justice through recognition that they are law abiding citizens, hence the demand for official Clothing-Optional signage.

-12. Naturism is widely practiced around the world and authorized Clothing-Optional beaches are common place.
+13. Naturism is widely practiced around the world and authorized Clothing-Optional beaches are common place - verifiable on Google.
 Sunshine destinations are vying for this business.
 Little Beach is an internationally recognized Top-10 naturist destination bringing visitors from every land, and therefore a significant contributor to Maui’s economy and the State’s GDP.

-14. If you believe that government agencies should provide designated space for golfers, tennis players, horse riders, volleyball, skateboarders, dog park users, and others - then those who prefer Clothing-Optional beaches must have the right to a designated space.
+15. If you believe that government agencies should provide designated space for golfers, tennis players, horse riders, volleyball, skateboarders, dog park users, and others - then those who prefer Clothing-Optional beaches must have the right to a designated space.
 This is justice.
 We are an under-served demographic.
-A US National poll shows 45% of the population has participated in Clothing-Optional beach recreation and 40% have already participated.
+A US National poll shows 45% of the population is open to Clothing-Optional beach recreation and 40% have already participated.
 74% agree that Local and State governments should set aside public land for people who enjoy Clothing-Optional recreation.
 Ref:

-15. Under Covid rules Makena State Park opening hours were cut back, and even more severely to 4PM weekends at Little Beach.
-The remarkable and memorable Maui sunset experience on this special beach, that for years was available to all and any, has been eliminated.
+18. Under Covid rules Makena State Park opening hours were cut back to 7PM closure, and even more severely to 4PM closure on weekends at Little Beach.
+The remarkable and memorable Makena State Park sunset experience, that for decades was available to all and any, has been eliminated.
 Covid rules were cancelled but the restricted hours retained, purely for “administrative convenience.”
-Depriving the public of beach access for this purpose is illegal under HRS 115, HRS §184-6 and the State Park’s own rule HAR §13-146-4.
+Depriving the public of beach access for this purpose is unethical, and illegal under HRS 115, HRS §184-6 and the State Park’s own rule HAR §13-146-4.